instadeepai/jumanji/docs/environments/flat_pack.md

     where no blocks have been placed and numbers corresponding to each block where that particular block has been placed.

-- `blocks`: jax array (float32) of shape `(num_blocks, 3, 3)` of all possible blocks in the
+- `blocks`: jax array (float32) of shape `(num_blocks, 3, 3)` of all possible blocks in
     that can fit in the current grid.
 These blocks are shuffled, rotated and will always have shape `(3, 3)`.

 - `action_mask`: jax array (bool) of shape `(num_blocks, 4, num_rows-2, num_cols-2)`, representing
     which actions are possible given the current state of the grid.
 The first index indicates the number of blocks associated with a given grid.
 The second index indicates the number of times a block may be rotated.
-    The third and fourth indices indicate the row and column coordinate of where a block may be placed respectively.
+    The third and fourth indices indicate the row and column coordinate of where a blocks top left-most corner may be placed respectively.
 Blocks are placed by an agent by specifying the row and column coordinate on the grid where the top left corner of the selected block should be placed.
 These values will always be `num_rows-2` and `num_cols-2` respectively to make it impossible for an agent to place a block outside the current grid.